Jardo72/rdbms-diff/test-db/postgres/README.md

 ## Modifications of Schema
-The following SQL commands can be used to modify the schema, for instance when you want to test the schema validation, and you would like to have some schema discrepancies.
+The following SQL commands can be used to modify the schema, for instance when you want to test the schema comparison, and you would like to have some schema discrepancies.
 ```sql
 CREATE TABLE t_persons (
     id bigint NOT NULL,